Call (877) 602-2774 Today

 This depends on you’re the size of the balding region as well as how full you wish for your hair to be.
 Many patients choose to have a second and even third surgery, however this is not mandatory, and you can choose what is best for you based on your results and the recommendations of our specialists.

 Hair transplants do not work unless there is enough healthy hair to take in a donor region to fill a recipient region.
-So, we cannot use FUT or FUE to treat alopecia, however PRP injections may prove more effective.
+So, we cannot use FUT or FUE to treat alopecia, however other non-surgical options may prove more effective.